 The popularity of recreational water venues, the number and geographic distribution of recent cryptosporidiosis outbreaks, and the resistance of Cryptosporidium to chlorination suggest that treatment strategies for recreational water facilities need to be improved.

-UV systems work by flowing pool water over a UV lamp that denatures bacterial DNA in the pool water passing over it.
-They offer additional pool water sanitation along with chlorine or other chemicals by destroying chlorine-resistant microbes and other contaminants while reducing chemical consumption.
+UV filtration systems for pools and They offer additional pool water sanitation along with chlorine or other chemicals by destroying chlorine-resistant microbes and other contaminants while reducing chemical consumption.
 Read more.

 Ultraviolet (UV) light represents a powerful technology that has been successfully deployed in swimming pools for several years.
-UV disinfection of pools and splash parks is a complementary way of providing an effective method of inactivating a wide range of waterborne pathogens including Cryptosporidium.
+UV filtration systems for pools and splash parks are a complementary way of providing an effective method of inactivating a wide range of waterborne pathogens including Cryptosporidium.